ryuupendragon/icons/README.md

 **Disclaimer**: All product names, trademarks, and registered trademarks are the property of their respective owners.
 Icons are used for identification purposes only and do not imply endorsement.

+Most of the icons are from [Selfhst](https://github.com/selfhst/icons), Please check their [LICENSE](https://raw.githubusercontent.com/selfhst/icons/refs/heads/main/LICENSE) for them.

 **License**: This project is available under the terms of the [LICENSE](LICENSE) file.